California's Landmark Electric Truck Rule Targets 'Diesel Death Zone'

 About a dozen customers are test-driving these trucks across the country, including the logistics company NFI Industries.

 "The drivers love 'em," says Bill Bliem, who oversees truck fleets for NFI.
-"They have nothing but great things to say about them, how quiet they are, how, you know, they don't come home smelling like diesel."
+"They have nothing but great things to say about them — how quiet they are, how, you know, they don't come home smelling like diesel."

 But there are plenty of problems for Bliem to work out before he can start switching his fleets from diesel to electric.
 He doesn't know yet how much the first electric semis are going to cost once they're on the market, and there aren't many places to charge them now.